10 Tips For Hiking in Hot Weather

 - Wicking socks are the real thing.
 Keeping your feet dry and preventing blisters is essential.
 Wool is naturally antibacterial most recommended as the way to go when deciding what material to wear.

 Electrolyte tablets are important.
 Sodium, potassium, calcium, chloride, phosphate, and magnesium are all electrolytes.
 Keeping your body full of them is essential.
 Probably the most critical ingredients your body will need to stay fueled.
 Complex carbs are going to be your best friend when on a prolonged trek in the blistering heat.
-Try to stay away from the simple carbs like candy or sugary drinks.
+Try to stay away from simple carbs like candy or sugary drinks.
 Here are a few options for your on the go snacks that will help you stay hydrated.

 - Trail mix.
 This sweet-salty mix is an excellent combination of all the essentials.